-2.4 Timeframe for preparation and tabling of adjustment budget
+Timeframe for preparation and tabling of adjustment budget

-- a) An adjustments budget referred to in section 28 (2) (b), (d) and (f) of the Act may be tabled in the municipal council at any time after the mid-year budget and performance assessment has been tabled in the council, but not later than 28 February of the current year. - b) Only one adjustments budget referred to in sub regulation (1) may be tabled in the municipal council during a financial year, except when the additional revenues contemplated in section 28(2) (b) of the Act are allocations to a municipality in a national or provincial adjustments budget, in which case sub regulations (3) applies. - c) If a National or Provincial adjustments budget allocates or transfers additional revenues to a municipality, the mayor of the municipality must, at the next available council meeting, but within 60 days of the approval of the relevant national or provincial adjustments budget, table an adjustments budget referred to in section 28 (2) (b) of the Act in the municipal council to appropriate these additional revenues. - d) An adjustments budget referred to in section 28 (2) (c) of the Act must be tabled in the municipal council at the first available opportunity after the unforeseeable and unavoidable expenditure contemplated in that section was incurred and within the time period set in section 29(3) of the Act. - e) An adjustments budget referred to in section 28(2)(e) of the Act may only be tabled after the end of the financial year to which the roll-overs relate, and must be approved by the municipal council by 25 August of the financial year following the financial year to which the roll-overs relate. - f) An adjustment budget contemplated in section 28(2)(g) of the Act may only authorise unauthorised expenditure as anticipated by section 32(2)(a)(i) of the Act, must be - i.
-Dealt with as part of the adjustments budget contemplated in sub regulation (1), - ii.
-A special adjustments budget related in the municipal council when the mayor tables the annual report in terms of section 127(2) of the Act, which may only deal with unauthorised expenditure from the previous financial year which the council is being requested to authorise in terms of section 32(2)(a)(i) of the Act.
+- a) An adjustments budget referred to in d (ii), (iv) & (vi) above may be tabled in the municipal council at any time after the mid-year budget and performance assessment has been tabled in the council, but not later than 28 February of the current year. - b) Only one adjustments budget referred to in sub regulation (1) may be tabled in the municipal council during a financial year, except when the additional revenues referred to in d (ii) above are allocations to a municipality in a national or provincial adjustments budget, in which case sub regulations (3) applies. - c) If a National or Provincial adjustments budget allocates or transfers additional revenues to a municipality, the mayor of the municipality must, at the next available council meeting, but within 60 days of the approval of the relevant national or provincial adjustments budget, table an adjustments budget referred to in d (ii) above in the municipal council to appropriate these additional revenues. - d) An adjustments budget referred to in d (iii) above must be tabled in the municipal council at the first available opportunity after the unforeseeable and unavoidable expenditure contemplated in that section was incurred and within 60 days after the expenditure was incurred. - e) An adjustments budget relating to budget roll overs may be tabled after the end of the financial year to which the roll-overs relate, and must be approved by the municipal council by 25 August of the financial year following the financial year to which the rollovers relate. - f) An adjustment budget contemplated in d (vii) above only authorise unauthorised expenditure as anticipated by section 32(2)(a)(i) of the MFMA, must be - Dealt with as part of the adjustments budget contemplated in sub regulation (1), and - 2.
+A special adjustments budget related in the municipal council when the mayor tables the annual report in terms of section 127(2) of the MFMA, which may only deal with unauthorised expenditure from the previous financial year which the council is being requested to authorise in terms of section 32(2)(a)(i) of the MFMA.

-3. BUDGET VIREMENTS
+6. BUDGET VIREMENTS